 So, what about dietary supplements?

-There seems to be a never ending list of nootropics out there that make grand claims about boosting mood and cognitive ability.
+There seems to be a never ending list of “nootropics” out there that make grand claims about boosting mood and cognitive ability.
+None of the heavily marketed nootropics you see in Whole Foods are FDA approved, but some may have short term benefit.
 Which of these supplements increase serotonin?
 Which will lower it?
 Are they safe?

 Let’s dig in and find out.